 One of the psychiatric hospital's patients became mental ill after the death of his family.
 It's heavily implied (in conversation only) that they were killed on 9/11.

 Alters were more a plot device than actual defined characters.
 Much doesn't make sense when you think back on it.
-Includes the dangerous alter troupe.
+Includes the dangerous alter trope.
 There are some things that are accurate, like how different alters can have different health conditions, or they present differently depending on the alter.

 woman is so upset by the sounds in her house and head that she essentially has a panic attack and continuously hits her head against a wall, can very much be interpreted as sensory overload leading to a meltdown